UNC-App-Lab/Check-In/README.md

-# Check in System for the App Lab
+# Check-In System for the App Lab

 People will scan their OneCard (or else manually enter their PID) when they arrive.
 They'll submit their name, PID, and reason on the check-in page and then check out when they leave.